aogriffiths/play2.0-ajax-examples/README.md

     app.controllers.Application.javascriptRoutes()

-Which builds a "routing" javascript, which is itself is routed to, with: (see [routes](/aogriffiths/play2.0-ajax-examples/blob/master/conf/routes)):
+Which builds a "routing" javascript, and is itself is routed to, by the line: (see [routes](/aogriffiths/play2.0-ajax-examples/blob/master/conf/routes)):

     GET     /assets/javascripts/routes  controllers.Application.javascriptRoutes()